dfinity/portal/docs/developer-docs/backend/rust/1-infrastructure.md

 #### Testing upgrade hooks

-It is best practice to test upgrades before applying them to catch any potential errors that may result in losing data irrevocably.
-Several different workflows or approaches can be used to test upgrades, such as shell scripts or Rust test scripts.
-The following pseudo-code showcases a Rust upgrade example that adds a step to execute the state validation of your upgrade test.
+It is best practice to test upgrades before applying them in order to catch any potential errors that may result in losing data irrevocably.
+To test upgrades, several different workflows or approaches can be used, such as shell or bash scripts, or Rust test scripts.
+The following psuedo-code showcases a Rust upgrade example that adds an additional step to execute the state validation of your upgrade test.

 ```
 let canister_id = install_canister(WASM);